jlestrohan/AlineV/README.md

             7.  in the case of patrol mode, detection of some unattended event... etc...

-    To be continued, edited.. and coded....
+    To be continued, edited.. and coded.... this project is far from over but still in a very presentable way.

+        Beside robotics, it is a real connected thing!